mapbender/mapbender-documentation/en/book/translation.rst

 ****************************
 The translations can be stored in different formats.
 We use yml-format for Mapbender3.

-We use place holder for every text f.e. **mb.core.featureinfo.popup.btn.ok**.
-Like this you can define different tranlsation for the same word which accurs in different modules.
+We use place holder for every text e.g. **mb.core.featureinfo.popup.btn.ok**.
+Like this you can define different translations for the same word which occurs in different modules.

 We translate the place holder to different languages.
 English is the default language that we provide.
 It is also defined as the fallback language in the parameters.yml file.
 The fallback language will be used if you define a language in parameters.yml that does not exist.

-This is how a translation file messages.de.yml for german translation could look like.
+This is how a translation file messages.de.yml for German translation could look like.

 .. code-block:: yaml